clue/clue.engineering/www/_posts/2018-11-20 introducing-reactphp-socks.md

 >
 > – From my recent blog post [introducing async HTTP requests with ReactPHP](https://clue.engineering/2018/introducing-reactphp-buzz).

 Yes, I've [mentioned this before](https://clue.engineering/2018/introducing-reactphp-http-proxy) and I will mention it again: With HTTP being so ubiquitous, it's no surprise that using a proxy server for HTTP requests is one of the more common requirements when using proxy servers.
-To recap once again, let's first take a look at how to send an HTTP request with @ReactPHP, again from the [recent blog post](https://clue.engineering/2018/introducing-reactphp-buzz):
+To recap once again, let's first take a look at how to send an HTTP request with ReactPHP, again from the [recent blog post](https://clue.engineering/2018/introducing-reactphp-buzz):

 ```php
 $loop = React\EventLoop\Factory::create();